top of page

 The key to effective negotiation?
 Rehearsal.

-• Practice stating your number out loud
+• Practice stating your desired salary out loud, with confidence

 • Role-play with a mentor or coach to handle objections